-The Court is thankful to the Assembly and the States Parties, as well as many non-States Parties and other stakeholders and partners, for their cooperation and support, and remains available for further discussion or information on the basis of this as well as past reports.
+69. The Court is thankful to the Assembly and the States Parties, as well as many non-States Parties and other stakeholders and partners, for their cooperation and support, especially during these challenging times and remains available for further discussion or information on the basis of this as well as past reports.